Skip to main content

 • A single webhook URL can be used across multiple AI Agents.

-• Supported events include conversation_started and conversation_ended.
+• Supported events include conversation_started, conversation_analysed and conversation_ended.

 • Payloads are signed with a secret key for secure delivery.